swhid/swhid.github.io/index.md

 The SWHID Working Group oversees development of the SWHID materials in the [SWHID GitHub repositories](https://github.com/swhid), including the following:

 * the SWHID specification itself
-* the various software libraries and tools provided by the SWHID project
+* a list of various resources related to SWHID, like examples of use, implementations and projects adopting it.

 ### Working version of the specification document